 Meet rural GP registrar Dr Edward Lee.
-Encouraged by his rural medical student GP supervisor, he decided to upskill in obstetrics to meet the local community need.
+Encouraged by his rural GP supervisor, he decided to upskill in obstetrics to meet the local community need.
 He found this terrifying at first, but it’s now the favourite part of his job.

 Why did you decide to become a rural GP?